websanco/liferay-learn/docs/dxp/latest/en/building-applications/remote-apps/creating-a-liferay-remote-app.md

   121 B     build/static/css/main.9877909d.css
 ```

 These files must be [hosted](#hosting-the-application-files) in a location accessible to Liferay Remote Apps.
-They can be hosted in a remote server or a data storage system.
-For our purposes, we'll upload them to Liferay's Document Library and host them using their WebDAV URLs.
+They can be hosted on a remote server or a data storage system.
+This example uploads them to Liferay's Document Library and hosts them using WebDAV URLs.

 ```{tip}
 Unique file names are generated for every build.
 When testing your custom applications, remember to update your `.js` and `.css` files after builds.
 ```

 ## Hosting the Application Files

-Follow these steps to host the React application's `.js` and `.css` files:

 1. Start up a new Liferay DXP 7.4+ container and log in.